Hackerfleet/hfos-legacy/README.rst

 HFOS <https://github.com/hackerfleet/hfos/issues>`__ and report them, if they're still unknown.

-If you want to discuss (opensource) maritime technology in general incl. where we're heading, head over to our `Github discussion forum <https://github.com/hackerfleet/discussion/issues>`__ ...which is cleverly disguised as a Github issue tracker.
+If you want to discuss distributed, opensource (or maritime) technology in general incl. where we're heading, head over to our `Github discussion forum <https://github.com/hackerfleet/discussion/issues>`__ ...which is cleverly disguised as a Github issue tracker.